Ankith-m1006/Tennis-Analysis/README.md

-Tennis Analysis
+#TennisAnalysis
-This repository contains the code for the Tennis Analysis project, designed to analyze tennis gameplay through video inputs.
-The project utilizes advanced computer vision techniques and machine learning algorithms to provide detailed insights into tennis matches.
+This repository contains the code for the Tennis Analysis project, a sophisticated tool designed to analyze tennis gameplay.
+The project leverages advanced computer vision and machine learning techniques to provide detailed insights into tennis matches.

-Table of Contents
+#TableOfContents
-Overview
+#Overview
-Features
+#Features
-Setup
+#Setup
-Usage
+#Usage
-Project Structure
+#ProjectStructure
-Skills Utilized
+#SkillsUtilized
-License
+#License
-Overview
+#Overview
-The Tennis Analysis project is built using Python and various computer vision libraries, including OpenCV and YOLO.
-It analyzes video footage to detect court lines, track player movements, and provide analytical feedback.
-The project is structured to be modular, allowing for easy adjustments and expansions.
+The Tennis Analysis project is built using Python, with OpenCV for video processing, YOLO for object detection, and custom tracking algorithms for player movements.
+It processes tennis match videos to detect court lines, track players, and overlay analytical data onto the video.

-Features
+#Features
-Court Line Detection: Accurately identifies the lines on a tennis court.
+#CourtLineDetection: Accurately detects the tennis court lines.
-Player Tracking: Monitors and tracks player movements during the match.
+#PlayerTracking: Tracks player movements during the match.
-YOLO Inference: Utilizes YOLO for real-time object detection within the video.
+#YOLOInference: Uses YOLO for real-time object detection in videos.
-Video Processing: Takes input videos, analyzes them, and produces output videos with overlays that visualize the analysis.
+#VideoProcessing: Analyzes input videos and generates output videos with analysis overlays.
-Setup
+#Setup
 Clone the repository:

 bash